wtRinaldi/portfolio/content/about.md

 ::

 ::Paragraph
-Vue.js's elegant syntax and reactive data binding make it a joy to work with, while Nuxt.js's framework provides structure and Server Side Rendering to my projects.
-Together, they enable me to craft responsive and performant web applications that not only meet but exceed client expectations.
+Vue’s clean syntax and reactive data binding make it a joy to use, while Nuxt adds structure, scalability, and server-side rendering.
+Together, they allow me to build responsive, performant applications that exceed client and user expectations.
 ::

 ::ContentH2